The Reverend Doctor Bob's Home Page

 Research Interests

 I believe that first and foremost, physics exists because of experiment.
 Theory is only useful so long as it can explain or predict phenomena.
 As such, all my work has been, and will continue to be directly related to experiments that can be performed in the near future.
 Any way I can assist experimentalists is in my mind the most important contribution I can make.
-For example, I have been actively communicating with experimentalists at BaBar regarding my recent light dark matter and Higgs papers, and experimentalists at CMS and CDF regarding Higgs searches.
+For example, I have been actively communicating with experimentalists at BaBar regarding my recent light dark matter papers, and experimentalists at Davis on CMS and CDF regarding Higgs searches.
 I have extensive experience with high-energy experiments, having worked on D0 (under Heidi Schellman), ALEPH, and BaBar (under Sau Lan Wu) early in my career.
 This makes me an effective go-between for theory and experiment, and I will use this to my advantage in the LHC era.

 Higgs and electroweak symmetry breaking